goblinchess/GoblinChessChromiaBackend/README.md

-## 🚀 Developer Getting Started
-You can try out this code by cloning the repo and and start a Chromia node on your local computer.

-### Prerequisites
-- PostgreSQL.
-- Chromia blockchain environment, but only the `CHR` tool is needed.
-- An editor with a Rell plugin is nice (Rell version 0.14.2 or higher), unless you like to read code in black-n-white?

-### Installation
-For how to setup your environment you can visit https://chromia.com.
-You can also watch my videos explaining how I did it for this game: https://www.youtube.com/@GoblinChess_Olle

-### Playing the Game

-1. **Register as a Player**: Create your player profile with a unique username
-2. **Join Lobby or Create Challenge**: Find opponents through the lobby system or direct challenges
-3. **Play**: Alternate between playing spell cards and moving pieces
-4. **Win Conditions**: Achieve checkmate, stalemate, or timeout victory

-## 🔧 Operations
+## 🔧 API
+A Chromia dApp exposes a host of REST endpoints, divided into "operations" and "queries":

+### Operations
-To get a feel for the API, we here describe the most common operations.
-A Chromia operation is something that updates the blockchain, and will therefore take some time (a fraction of a second) before the next block is built and the new data is visible.
+To get a feel for the API we here describe the most common operations.
+A "Chromia operation" is something that updates the blockchain, and will therefore take some time (a fraction of a second) before the next block is built and the new data is visible.

-### Player Operations
+#### Initial Operations
 - `create_player(name)` - Register a new player
 - `enter_lobby(name, game_type)` - Join matchmaking lobby, looking for someone within your rating range to play the given type of game.
 - `create_challenge(opponent, game_type)` - Challenge specific player on a specific type of game

-### Begin Game Operations
+#### Game Creating Operations
 - `create_game_via_lobby(opponent, game_type)` - Start game from lobby
 - `create_game_accept_challenge(challenge_id)` - Accept a challenge

-### Running Game Operations
+#### Running Game Operations
 - `play_card(game_id, card_data, picks)` - Cast a spell card
 - `move_peaceful/move_attack(game_id, move_data)` - Make chess moves
 - `skip_neutral_move(game_id)` - Skip neutral phase.
 This needed to be forward compatible with version 2.0.

-## 🔧 Queries
+### Queries
-Chromia makes a clear distinctions between operations and queries, where the latter won't update the blockchain, and will therefore return immediately.
+A Chromia query won't update the blockchain, and will therefore return data immediately to the caller:

-### Query Operations
+#### Sample Queries
 - `get_player_by_name(player_name)` - Get the player's pubkey from the name, if found
 - `in_game(player_pubkey)` - Retrieve the current game for the player, if any
 - `find_challenge(player_pubkey, timestamp)` - Returns a not-too-old challenge for the player, if any.

-## 🛠️ Development

-### For Client Developers
-This backend provides a complete API for building GoblinChess clients.
-The game state is fully deterministic and can be reconstructed from blockchain data.
-Being on a blockchain means that the data belongs to everyone and nobody, it's yours if you want to.
+## 🚀 Developer Getting Started
+You can try out this code by cloning the repo and and start a Chromia node on your local computer.

-### For Rell Learners
+### Prerequisites
-This codebase serves as a tutorial for:
-- Complex entity relationships in Rell
-- State management in blockchain applications
-- Game logic implementation
-- Event-driven architecture
+- PostgreSQL
-- Query optimization and how to reduce load on the database/blockchain.

-There are plenty of comments around the code, partly because Olle needs it, but also to make this one big tutorial.
+### Installation
+You will need to install these Chromia-specific tools:
+- Chromia blockchain environment, but only the `CHR` tool is needed.
+- An editor with a Rell plugin is nice (Rell version 0.14.2 or higher), unless you like to read code in black-n-white?

+For how to setup your environment you can visit: https://docs.chromia.com/ You can also watch my videos explaining how I did it for this game: https://www.youtube.com/@GoblinChess_Olle

 ## 📚 Technical Documentation

 ### Entity Relationship diagram
 Chromia is unique among blockchain platforms since it builds on database tables, called "entities".
 There are also "structs", and "enums" which work just like in other programming languages.
 This is the ER-diagram for this game for example.